CDC in Brazil

 At a glance

 CDC opened a country office in Brazil in 2003 focused on controlling the HIV epidemic.
 The work has broadened to other public health threats in the country, including workforce development, pandemic preparedness and response, neglected tropical disease and antimicrobial resistance (AR).
-In 2020, CDC added the South America Regional Office.
+In 2020, CDC opened the South America Regional Office in Brazil focused on engagement across South America.

 Green with a large yellow diamond in the center bearing a blue celestial globe with 27 white five-pointed stars.
 The globe has a white equatorial band with the motto ORDEM E PROGRESSO (Order and Progress).